A manager uses technical skills, knowledge, or expertise to control subordinates and achieve a goal.

 Understanding management vs. leadership

 While there are some overlapping functions and characteristics, the terms have different meanings and should not be used interchangeably.

-He suggested leaders advocated change and innovation and were concerned with understanding others, while managers advocated stability, authority, and were concerned with how things were actually accomplished.
+He suggested leaders advocated change and innovation and were concerned with understanding others, while managers advocated stability and authority and were concerned with how things were actually accomplished.

 Comparing leadership and management

-- Thinking processes – leadership focuses on people and looks outward, while management focuses on things and looks inward.
+Leadership focuses on people and looks outward, while management focuses on things and looks inward.

-- Goal setting – leadership articulates a vision, creates the future, and sees the forest.
+Leadership articulates a vision, creates the future, and sees the forest.
 Management executes plans, improves the present, and sees the trees.